4est-is-Forrest/square-iron/content/docs/Inbox Automation/structure-syntax.md

 ##  Scripts

 With exception to the 'Client Portal' script (doc to be added at a later date) , 'Tasks' and 'Incidents' are fundamentally the same but do have key process differences.
-Their respective docs will offer more detail but to summarize their contrasts:
+To summarize contrasting these two:

-* Incidents are created with JSON, the Driver only comes into play to attach emails to their respective ticket records
+* **Incidents** are created with JSON, the Driver only comes into play to attach emails to their respective ticket records
+* **Tasks** are first created with a Driver via a ServiceNow Catalog Request, JSON is then used to properly set fields for subsequent child tickets, ending by calling the Driver again to attach emails

+The scripts' respective documents will step through and explain these differences in detail.